 Highlighting is a trend that isn't going away anytime soon—and we're definitely not complaining.
-Who doesn't want to that halo effect?
+Who doesn't want that halo effect?
 But there's an art to finding the perfect highlighter for you. "[It's] all about the finish you want, achieving your ideal radiance and lit-from-within quality.
 You can highlight the skin with metallic, opalescent, wet, or glossy highlights," says Glamsquad Director of Artistry Kelli J. Bartlett.
 "It's also key to find a product (powder vs. cream) that works with your skin’s natural moisture and oil balance.

 Strategically placing the highlighter is also important for Bartlett.
-Key areas of the face include the tops of the cheekbones, the Cupid's bow, the nose, and the inner corners of the eyes.
+Key areas of the face include the tops of the cheekbones, the Cupid's bow, the nose, eyebrow, and the inner corners of the eyes.
 She is also a fan of highlighting the clavicle.
 "A general rule is to highlight the areas on your face or body that you want to stand out, reflect light, or grab attention," she says.

 Not all highlighters are made the same.
 Some are different shades of pink.
 Some go on icy white.
 Some go on translucent and give off dewy vibes.
 To figure out which shades work best on specific skin tones, we asked her to break it down for us.

 Scroll down to see which highlighters are best for your skin tone.

 Pale to Fair Skin